 Feb.
 13: Mr. J.A.
 Judson and H. Howell of Aurora have opened a first class restaurant and confectionary store in the basement of Judson's building.
-The traveling public will be served with warm meals and a good dish of oysters at any time by calling at the new restaurant.
-[James Augustus Judson was L.B.
-Judson's son]
+The traveling public will be

 The young folks are having a good time sleigh-riding generally, we should judge as we constantly hear the jingling of bells and their merry voices.